macpat98/Transim/transim/README.md

 1. Clone the repository or download the source code.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.
-4. Click on "Load unpacked" and select the `chrome-translator-extension` directory.
+4. Click on "Load unpacked" and select the `transim` directory.

 ## Usage